dgtutv/RaccoonGame/README.md

 # RaccoonGame
 This is a project created by me and 2 other team members.
-I was responsible, along with one other teammate to create the base source code, whistle the remaining team memeber worked mostly on tests.
+I was responsible, along with one other teammate to create the base source code, while the remaining team memeber worked mostly on tests.
 However, there was lots of help between each of these repsonibilities.
 I also had a friend help with music development.

 This is a game created by scratch called RaccoonGame, where a raccoon must collect garbage aroound Simon Fraser University's campus.
 There is a timer, which will kill the player when it runs out.
 This timer also acts as the score counter for the player.
 The garbage adds time/points, the lady raccoon is a bonus and adds reward at the end of the game, the humans will instantly kill the player, ending the game, and the trap will take away time/score.
 Once all of the garbage is collected, a door will open to the right of the map, which will allow the player to win the game.